sujato/drafts/cullavagga/dpcv-project.md

 - Carbon date the manuscript.
 - Have the manuscript carefully typed and proofread.
 - Publish digitally and in print.
-- Academic documentation
+- Document the project in academic journals and conferences.
-- Publicity and popular awareness
+- Publicize the project in popular awareness.

 To accomplish this will require the cooperation and goodwill of scholars, governmental organizations, and universities.